-The Conservation Framing option is for artwork, prints, photographs, textiles, documents and objects that you want to give a high level of protection to.
-When you have something to frame that is original, irreplaceable and/or of historical, financial or sentimental value, you want to be sure that the frame is designed and built to not only look great, but also to offer a high level of protection for the item that is being framed.
+The Conservation Framing option is for you if you have artwork, prints, photographs, textiles, documents and objects that you want to provide with a high level of protection.
+When you have something to frame that is original, irreplaceable, collectable and/or of historical, financial or sentimental value, you want to be sure that the frame is designed and built to not only look great, but also to offer a high level of protection for the item that is being framed.
 It is for this reason that you would opt for Conservation Framing or Museum Framing standards.

 What is in the Conservation Framing Package?

-- The mount board used in the framing package is only of Conservation or Cotton Museum standard so that the risk of pollutants from the paper being transferred to the subject being framed is minimised (old photographs will require cotton museum board as the silvers in the development process can react with alkaline buffered boards).
+- The Mounts used in the framing package are of Conservation or Cotton Museum standard so that the risk of pollutants from the paper being transferred to the subject being framed is minimised (old photographs will require un-buffered cotton museum board as the silvers in the development process can react with alkaline buffered boards).

-- The method of attaching the item to the mount is fully reversible, and only conservation standard tapes and adhesives are used so that the item can be taken out of its frame in its original condition in the future if required.
+- The method of attaching the item to the mount is fully reversible, and only conservation standard tapes and adhesives are used so that the item can be taken out of its frame in as close to its original condition as possible in the future if required.

 - The frame is glazed with a glass or acrylic as appropriate that has a UV protective filter built in to minimise damage such as fading from sunlight and artificial lighting.

-- The glazing, windowmount, artwork and undermount are sealed together to provide a stable environment, minimising atmospheric changes and ingress of pollutants.
+- The glazing, window mount, artwork and undermount can be taped together in a package to provide a stable environment, minimising atmospheric changes and ingress of pollutants.

-- The back of the framing package is sealed to afford further protection.
+- The back of the framing package can be sealed to afford further protection.

-The type of damage that Conservation Framing provides protection against under “Normal Conditions” as specified by the Fine Art Trade Guild.
+The list below illustrates the type of damage that Conservation Framing provides protection against under “Normal Conditions” as specified by the Fine Art Trade Guild.

 - Wear and tear from direct physical forces.